PascalGameDevelopment/SDL2-for-Pascal/README.md

 - (Continously) Update files by new SDL2 functions and types which are present in more recent SDL2 versions.
 - (Continously atm.)
 Translate integer aliases into typed enums.
 See part Enums on the [Cheat sheet](CHEATSHEET.md) for reference.
-- (Continously) Check FPC/Delphi compatibility.
+- (Continously) improve Delphi-compatibility (and even more important, DO NOT break it)
 - (Continously) Adapt comments to [PasDoc format](https://pasdoc.github.io).
 (See issue [#22](https://github.com/PascalGameDevelopment/SDL2-for-Pascal/issues/22))

 ## Code style guidelines